ViaVersion/VIAaaS/README.md

 VIAaaS
 ---
-How to use: server.example.com._p25565._v1_12_2._uBACKUSERNAME.viaaas.example.com (similar to tor to web proxies) Default WS URL: wss://localhost:25543/ws
+How to use: server.example.com._p25565._v1_12_2._uBACKUSERNAME.viaaas.example.com (similar to tor to web proxies)

-- TODO: _o option for disabling online mode only in front end, protocol auto detection

-- Connection to private IP addresses are currently blocked
+Default WS URL: wss://localhost:25543/ws

-- VIAaaS auth page is designed for storing accounts in the browser local storage.
+- VIAaaS auth page is designed for storing accounts in the player's browser local storage.
- It requires a CORS Proxy for calling Mojang APIs, which may make Mojang see that as suspicious and reset/block your account password.
+ It requires a CORS Proxy for calling Mojang APIs, which may make Mojang see that as suspicious and reset/block your account password if the IP address is suspect.

 - There are some information about Mojang password resetting: https://github.com/GeyserMC/Geyser/wiki/Common-Issues#mojang-resetting-account-credentials and